cataniamatt/maltapost-web-crawler/README.md

 # MaltaPost postcode finder web crawler
+This is a script that gets all of the addresses stored within the MaltaPost address database.
+This translates to roughly all of the addresses in Malta.

 ## Functionality of the postcode finder
 The MaltaPost postcode finder API returns a list of addresses that are found within any particular postcode.
 If the postcode does not exist or is incorrect, the API returns a list of all the addresses located within the closest existing postcode to the one entered.